|

 Shorthand for an elimination reaction in which the rate determining step

-involves just one of the reactant molecule or intermediate (X) and the
+'appears' to involve only one of the reactant molecules or intermediate (X) and the

 rate is independent any other reactant or intermediate. (see